ntcongvn/MANet/README.md

 ```

 ##  Lung nodule dataset
 The dataset that has nodule segmentation is the public LIDC dataset.
 More common dataset would be the ones like LUNA16 that only has nodule locations.
 First, we need to preprocess the dicom images.
 The preprocessing includes: segmenting lung regions from the CT image, resampling the image into 1x1x1 mm spacing and converting world coordinates to voxel coordinates.
 All the results will be saved as .npy files.
 Then, you will need to specify which samples to be used for training, validing and testing.
-This can be done by generating a csv files containing patient ids for each phase and specify their paths in the config.py
+This can be done by generating a csv files containing patient ids for each phase and specify their paths in the scripts/config.py

 we hereby walk you through the configuration to generate the preprocessed data for training and evaluation.
-1. Download the LIDC-IDRI Radiologist Annotations/Segmentations (XML format) from https://wiki.cancerimagingarchive.net/download/attachments/1966254/LIDC-XML-only.zip?version=1&modificationDate=1530215018015&api=v2

-    And change the config.py line 24 'annos_dir' to your downloaded path
+1. Download the LIDC-IDRI Radiologist Annotations/Segmentations (XML format) from https://wiki.cancerimagingarchive.net/download/attachments/1966254/LIDC-XML-only.zip?version=1&modificationDate=1530215018015&api=v2 and change the scripts/config.py line 24 'annos_dir' to your downloaded path

 2. Download the LIDC-IDRI CT images and the corresponding lung segmentation mask from LUNA16 challenge https://luna16.grand-challenge.org/Download/